Social Media for Writers: Practical Tips and Tricks

 For today’s practice, tell a story in Twitter form.
 Write a series of tweets (remember, maximum 280 characters) with a story arc.
 It could be a true story of something that happened to you, or a fictional tale.

 Take fifteen minutes to write.
-When you’re done, share your series of tweets in the comments below.
-If you’re brave, post them on Twitter!
+When you’re done, share your series of tweets in the practice box below and then offer feedback to other writers.
+If you’re truly brave, post them on Twitter!